checkly/docs.checklyhq.com/site/content/docs/browser-checks/tracing-web-vitals.md

 - Finding critical errors in your JavaScript by scanning the console logs.
 - Pinpoint missing images or other resources: they will show a `404` in the network tab.

-## Perfromance tracing with Web Vitals
+## Performance tracing with Web Vitals

 For each page your script visits, we automatically collect a set of five [Web Vitals](https://web.dev/learn-web-vitals/).
 Web Vitals are user focused quality signals for web pages that indicate a good, ok or poor user experience.